AnnaSledneva/AnnaSledneva/README.md

 ### :woman_technologist: About Me :

+My name is Anna Sledneva.
 I am a Data Analyst from Russia.

 ### :hammer_and_wrench: Languages and Tools :
 <div>